swapnilsingone/Deep-Research-Agent/README.md

+This is a full Deep Research Agent with multi-depth LLM orchestration.
+You can type any query which you want to research on and get corresponding web-search triggered which later gets summarized into an intuitive and tabular format to consume.

-This is a full Deep Research Agent with multi-depth LLM orchestration Research pipeline supports three depth modes dispatched from a single orchestrator interface: single-shot (one Exa search + one synthesis pass), multi-step (LLM planner generates 3-5 sub-queries via Zod-validated
+Research pipeline supports three depth modes dispatched from a single orchestrator interface: single-shot (one Exa search + one synthesis pass), multi-step (LLM planner generates 3-5 sub-queries via Zod-validated